lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

       The URL should point to the DocuShare version (same as the DocuShare tag you created in step 5.2 above).

-   4. Apply the amendment comments and change record from the release branch to the ``master`` branch.
+   4. Apply the amendment comments and change record from the release branch to the ``main`` branch.
-      There are two approaches that can be used to move changes from the release branch to the ``master`` branch, depending on how cleanly the changes can be applied.
+      There are two approaches that can be used to move changes from the release branch to the ``main`` branch, depending on how cleanly the changes can be applied.

-      **If the changes on the release branch are compatible with the** ``master`` **branch** the process can be simplified to more closely match standard code development practices by merging the release branch.
+      **If the changes on the release branch are compatible with the** ``main`` **branch** the process can be simplified to more closely match standard code development practices by merging the release branch.
       This is usually the case if the document is not being actively edited during the CCB process.
       Merging the release branch has the advantage of integrating the release tags into the history of the main document and also leads to pull requests on GitHub being shown as merged rather than closed.

       #.
-If not already done so, create a pull request from the release branch to ``master``.
+If not already done so, create a pull request from the release branch to ``main``.

       #.
 On the release branch revert the commit that fixed the date and removed the draft.
          If the above process has been followed the relevant commit should be at the tip of the release branch: